Export Control

 Record-keeping requirements and procedures

 The regulations require the use of this license exception be documented, and records must be kept for five years.
-Fill out the exception form prior to travel (keep a copy) and return to the Export Controls Officer.
+Fill out the exception form prior to travel (keep a copy) and return to the Export Control Officer.

 When traveling with non-standard business items or technology, a license could be required from the Departments of Commerce, State or Treasury, depending on what someone is taking and the country to which they are traveling.
 A license could also be required if providing a defense service to a foreign person.